AdrienTorris/awesome-blazor/README.md

   * [A new experiment: Browser-based web apps with .NET and Blazor](https://blogs.msdn.microsoft.com/webdev/2018/02/06/blazor-experimental-project/) February 6, 2018 - A new experiment: Browser-based web apps with .NET and Blazor
   * [Blazor: a technical introduction](http://blog.stevensanderson.com/2018/02/06/blazor-intro/) February 6, 2018 - Blazor: a technical introduction
   * [Running Blazor on Mono in the browser](http://blog.stevensanderson.com/2017/11/05/blazor-on-mono/) - November 5, 2017 - Running Blazor on Mono in the browser
+  * [.NET and WebAssembly - Is this the future of the front-end?](https://www.hanselman.com/blog/NETAndWebAssemblyIsThisTheFutureOfTheFrontend.aspx) - August 12, 2017 - .NET and WebAssembly - Is this the future of the front-end?

 ## Podcasts
 * [.NET Rocks 1455, WebAssembly and Blazor with Steve Sanderson](https://www.dotnetrocks.com/?show=1455) - July 4, 2017 - .NET Rocks, WebAssembly and Blazor with Steve Sanderson
+* [Inside WebAssembly with Mozilla Fellow David Bryant](https://hanselminutes.com/581/inside-webassembly-with-mozilla-fellow-david-bryant) - May 25, 2017 - Inside WebAssembly with Mozilla Fellow David Bryant

 ## Community
 * [Gitter](https://gitter.im/aspnet/Blazor) - Blazor discussion on Gitter